FLAK-ZOSO/Inomhus/README.md

 But, as it often happens in life, the worst enemy is yourself: when the night comes the character goes **out of control** and as a player you cannot control your character anymore, you can only watch it move around, destroy its own inventory and put itself in real danger.

+Will you be able to build a house before the night comes?
+When it happens all the gates (`=`) will be closed and your fury will be unleashed.

 ## Installation

 ### From source